Miles McMullan

-Miles McMullan (born 1 August 1967 in Bangor) is an author, illustrator, conservationist and naturalist from Northern Ireland, who has made innovative books on neotropical wildlife.
+Miles McMullan (born 1 August 1967 as William Niall McMullan in Bangor) is an author, illustrator, conservationist and naturalist from Northern Ireland, who has made innovative books on neotropical wildlife.

 Early life

 McMullan studied at Our Lady and St. Patrick's College, Ulster University and Trinity College, Dublin.
 He worked as a prize-winning landscape and portrait painter in his early years.
 He qualified as an editor and worked for several years writing academic texts before concentrating in the wildlife field guides that he has made since 2008.

-Career as an Author
+Career as an author

-McMullan has specialised in making nature guidebooks for the most diverse countries of tropical South American countries including Venezuela, Colombia and Ecuador, where he has also worked as a naturalist guide, birding tourguide and author.
+McMullan has specialised in making nature guidebooks for the most diverse countries of tropical South American including Venezuela, Colombia and Ecuador, where he has also worked as a naturalist guide, birding tour guide and author.
 His influential guide to the birds of Colombia was named second best bird book of 2010, second only to the acclaimed Collins Birds of Europe, and Neotropical Bird Club named his guides among the 25 best books of the past 25 years, noting their concise treatment of very large avifaunas.

 His Colombia book, with over 5000 illustrations and 2000 range distribution maps has been described as among the largest books ever made by a single author/illustrator.
 His books marked a divergence from the style used in previous national guidebooks.
 His North America book also has over 6000 illustrations and 2000 maps.